Chapter 44:

 Zenobia is dangerous.
 She’s always thought herself better than everyone else, but now, she’s outlived her usefulness.
 It’s time to strike decisively.
 You don’t need a wielder to finish her.
 You’re the superior one.
 Show her how wrong she is.

-Tears streamed down her cheek.
-Snot ran down her lips.
-She sniffed and wiped her face.
+You’ll regret this insolence.
+It’s not a good look for you.
 The violet aura shattered into shards around her.
 It broke of its own accord, as if the source was too cowardly to be discovered.

-She flew too the remains of the refinery, where Zenobia amidst rushing ocean.
+She flew too the remains of the refinery, where Zenobia walked amidst rushing ocean.
 Drones filmed her violence from every angle as the refinery burst into oily flames.
 Exploding vats lit the night sky.

 “Wah!” it barked.